| | |

 5. Execution Mechanism & Legal Framework Criterion: Including taxes, customs, land, investment incentives, technology transfer, branding, and trade-investment promotion.
 Both sides must build a specific implementation roadmap: “First things first”, avoiding spreading resources too thin, ensuring efficiency.

-See also Vietnam Industry and Trade News Bulletin for January 07, 2026
+See also Vietnam Industry and Trade News Bulletin for November 25, 2025

 On that foundation, the Institute will preside over building a detailed implementation plan, closely adhering to the MoU content and fitting the reality of both countries.